Running an online Agency

 • Enables more innovative solutions

 The Backward Goal framework aligns well with BHAGs, as it encourages agency leaders to dream big and then systematically chart the course to get there.
-By starting with the end in mind, you can create a clear, focused roadmap that keeps your entire organization motivated and moving in the same direction.
+Starting with the end in mind enables you to create a clear, focused roadmap that keeps your entire organization motivated and moving in the same direction.

 Example: Becoming a Strategy-Led Agency